 Duluth Day Hikes within the Superior Hiking Trail

-The Superior Hiking Trail includes over 200 miles of trails that begins in Jay Cooke State Park, goes through Duluth, then follows along Lake Superior to the Canadian border.
+The Superior Hiking Trail includes over 200 miles of trails that begin in Jay Cooke State Park, goes through Duluth, then follows along Lake Superior to the Canadian border.
 43 miles of this scenic trail winds through Duluth and sections of it make for incredible day hikes.
 For a less-hilly hike begin at the 660-acre Hartley Park with great views of Lake Superior.
 Then hike downhill to the Chester Park Trail and explore the 2.5 miles trail that features waterfalls along Chester Creek.
-Another great day hike begins in Lincoln Park , a 37 acre park with 1.5 miles of trails along Miller Creek with waterfalls to admire along the way.
-From here hike 1.7 miles to Enger Park and Twin Ponds, a 130-acre park with the five story Enger Tower that offers panoramic views at the top.
-From here it’s a lovely 2 mile hike through forests and down the hillside to the Lakewalk.
+Another great day hike begins in Lincoln Park, a 37-acre park with 1.5 miles of trails along Miller Creek with waterfalls to admire along the way.
+From here hike 1.7 miles to Enger Park and Twin Ponds, a 130-acre park with the five-story Enger Tower that offers panoramic views at the top.
+From here it’s a lovely 2-mile hike through forests and down the hillside to the Lakewalk.

 The choice of spectacular hikes near Duluth is endless and will keep you coming back to explore more forests, waterfalls and magnificent views.
 Duluth has the perfect balance of pristine hikes alongside a vibrant city, offering the best of both worlds.
 The Solglimt Bed and Breakfast also offers a quiet retreat that’s close to all the city’s recreation and entertainment.
 And our gourmet, three-course breakfast with our own unique, custom blend coffee will have you ready to hike the hills of Duluth.
 Book your hiking vacation with us today!